Prolapsed disc surgery

 - Potential for failed back surgery syndrome (FBSS)

-- Risk of hemorrhaging, infection, and scar tissue buildup
+- Higher risk of infection and scar tissue buildup

 - Chance of pain transference along adjacent areas of the spine

-At Laser Spine Institute (LSI), we believe the decision to undergo prolapsed disc surgery shouldn’t be made lightly.
-We educate our patients on all of their options, and then offer an alternative to traditional open back surgery in the form of minimally invasive endoscopic spine surgery.
-Our outpatient procedures are conducted with the assistance of state-of-the-art lasers, helping to alleviate pain without many of the risks typically associated with spine surgery.
+At Laser Spine Institute, we offer minimally invasive spine surgery as a safer and effective alternative^ to traditional open neck and back surgery.
+Our outpatient procedures are conducted with the assistance of state-of-the-art technology, helping to relieve pain without many of the risks typically associated with spine surgery.
 These outpatient procedures are performed through a small incision, sparing the muscles from excessive cutting or tearing.